Top

 Unfortunately, not all of the changes made result in a better user experience.
 The next and previous page buttons have decreased in size significantly, but sacrifice usability as a result.
 When reading on the Kindle 2, I always find the next and previous page buttons comfortable to use, and easy to find.

-On the new generation, I sometimes find myself searching for the next and previous page buttons and have to take my eye of the screen to do so, as they are so low profile.
-This shouldn’t be an issue, as there is actually ample room to make the buttons wider without impacting on the size of the device in anyway, but aesthetics clearly beat usability in this particular battle.
+On the new generation, I sometimes find myself searching for the next and previous page buttons and have to take my eye off the screen to do so, as they are so low profile.
+This shouldn’t be an issue, as there is actually ample room to make the buttons wider without impacting on the size of the device in any way, but aesthetics clearly beat usability in this particular battle.

 Like the second generation Kindle, the screen on the device is an e-ink display.
 Although there haven’t been any major advancements in the 3rd generation display, Amazon claims that it offers 50% better contrast and a faster refresh rate than the last generation, increasing readability.